 - 1. On the domain controller, run the installer by double-clicking the setup.exe program. - 2.
 Select an installation folder for the service files.
 This is where the PSA will store its binaries, local database, and log files. - 3.
 Enter the host names (or IP addresses) and SSL ports of the UnboundID Identity Data Syncs.
 They should be separated by a colon, for example, "sync.host.com:636".
 Do not add any prefixes to the hostnames. - 4.
 Enter the Directory Manager DN and password.
 This is only used to set up a special "ADSync" user on the Identity Data Syncs.
 You must also enter a password for this user.
 Since this is a first-time installation, the ADSync User password will be set to the password you supply.
 However, if it has been set before (by a previous installation), the password you supply will be verified against the existing password.
 In this case, make sure you use the same password that was used previously. - 5.
-Enter the maximum size that you would like each log file to grow to in kilobytes.
-The PSA uses a simple two-file log system.
-When one reaches the maximum size, it is copied to the backup log file location and a new one is started. - 6.
 Click Next to begin the installation.
 All of the specified Identity Data Syncs will be contacted, and any failures will roll back the installation.
 If everything succeeds, you will see an information message indicating that a restart is required.
 At this point the PSA is installed but not running.
 It will not begin until the computer restarts, and the LSA process loads it into memory.
-Unfortunately, the LSA process cannot be restarted at runtime. - 7.
+Unfortunately, the LSA process cannot be restarted at runtime. - 6.
 If you are syncing pre-encoded passwords from an Active Directory system to an UnboundID Directory system, you must allow pre-encoded passwords in the default password policy.

-'''

-$ bin/dsconfig set-password-policy-prop --policy-name "Default Password Policy" \
+\$ bin/dsconfig set-password-policy-prop --policy-name "Default Password Policy" \ --set allow-pre-encoded-passwords:true

---set allow-pre-encoded-passwords:true

-'''